ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/pivoting/index.md

 The snippet above has been used to construct the example below, demonstrating the effects of applying filters to the columns in the grid options while pivot mode is enabled.

-__Filtering on a grouped column:__
+Filtering on a grouped column:
-1. Using the filters tool panel, deselect **United States** using the **Country** column filters
+- Using the filters tool panel, deselect **United States** using the **Country** column filters
-2. Observe how the row has disappeared from the pivot grid
+- Observe how the row has disappeared from the pivot grid
-3. Make note of the column group for the year **2002**
+- Make note of the column group for the year **2002**
-4. Now, using the filters tool panel, deselect **Norway**, again using the **Country** column filters
+- Now, using the filters tool panel, deselect **Norway**, again using the **Country** column filters
-5. Observe now, how not only the row has disappeared, but so has the **2002** year column group
+- Observe now, how not only the row has disappeared, but so has the **2002** year column group

-__Filtering on a pivoted column:__
+Filtering on a pivoted column:
-1. Using the filters tool panel, deselect **2002** using the **Year** column filters
+- Using the filters tool panel, deselect **2002** using the **Year** column filters
-2. Observe how, rather than reducing the number of rows, the **2002** column group and the columns belonging to it are now gone.
+- Observe how, rather than reducing the number of rows, the **2002** column group and the columns belonging to it are now gone.

-__Filtering on any other column:__
+Filtering on any other column:
-1. Using the filters tool panel, deselect **Swimming** using the **Sport** column filters
+- Using the filters tool panel, deselect **Swimming** using the **Sport** column filters
-2. Observe how in this case, some rows are hidden, and some pivot values change.
+- Observe how in this case, some rows are hidden, and some pivot values change.

 <grid-example title='Filtering With Pivot' name='filter' type='generated' options='{ "enterprise": true, "exampleHeight": 610, "modules": ["clientside", "rowgrouping", "filterpanel", "menu", "setfilter"] }'></grid-example>

 ### Filtering on Pivot Result Columns

 When pivot mode is enabled, you may also [Filter](/filtering-overview/) on the generated pivot result columns using the column menu, or [Floating Filters](/floating-filters/).
+As pivot values are all aggregates, filtering pivot columns shares the same behaviour as [Filtering Group Aggregations](/aggregation-filtering/#filtering-group-aggregations), this means that filtering child rows has no affect on the parent rows value.

 <snippet>
 |const gridOptions = {